waltercostamb/features_pipeline/README.md

 # Usage

+## Example data

-To learn how to use the pipeline, run it for the example genomes provided in the repository.
+To learn how to use the pipeline, run it for the example files provided in this repository.
-First, copy the folder *genomes* to the path you wish to run the pipeline along with the config and sbatch files:
+First, copy the folder *genomes/* to the path you wish to run the pipeline.
+Copy the config and sbatch files as well:

 ```
 cd PATH
 cp -r /home/no58rok/features_pipeline/genomes .
 cp /home/no58rok/features_pipeline/config.json .
 cp /home/no58rok/features_pipeline/snakefile.sbatch .
+cp /home/no58rok/features_pipeline/files.txt .
 ```

-## Prepare your data
+## Your data

+To use the pipeline with your own data, do the following:

 - Make sure the directory which contains your bacterial genomes (or contigs) is named *genomes* (in lowercase)
 - Make sure the FASTA files have the extension *.fasta*